Vaani Kapoor

 Vaani Kapoor (born 23 August 1988) is an Indian actress who works in Hindi films.
 After completing a bachelor's degree in tourism studies, she made her acting debut with Yash Raj Films' romantic comedy film Shuddh Desi Romance (2013), for which she received the Filmfare Award for Best Female Debut.

 After facing criticism for her performances in the company's romantic comedies Aaha Kalyanam (2014) and Befikre (2016), she took a three-year hiatus.
 Kapoor has since earned commercial success with brief roles of the love interest in action thriller War (2019) and crime thriller Raid 2 (2025).
 She also gained praise for starring as a transgender woman in the romantic comedy Chandigarh Kare Aashiqui (2021).

 Early life

 Kapoor was born in Delhi, India, into a Punjabi Hindu family.
 Kapoor's father Shiv Kapoor is a furniture exports entrepreneur and her mother Dimpy Kapoor is a teacher-turned marketing executive.
 She did her schooling from Mata Jai Kaur Public School in Ashok Vihar, North West Delhi.
 Later she enrolled in Indira Gandhi National Open University at Maidan Garhi, completing a bachelor's degree in tourism studies, after which she took up an internship with Oberoi Hotels & Resorts in Jaipur, Rajasthan and later worked for ITC Hotel Mumbai.
-She was signed by the Elite Model Management for modeling projects.
+She was signed by the Elite Model Management for modelling projects.